 A Proven Combination

-Children in SJCC’s Kindergarten program will thrive in an environment rich with experiential learning opportunities.
-For example, building and exploring structures naturally includes mathematical concepts of sorting, counting, adding/subtracting, measurement, comparison, logical reasoning and more.
-Spending time in our very own Kesher Garden, children will begin to understand fundamentals of weather, life cycles, biology, and will appreciate the amazing ways in which people and the environment are dependent on one another.
-Literacy skills such as sound recognition, vocabulary building, and letter formation will emerge and grow as children engage in story creation, dramatic play, special projects and more.
+Children in SJCC’s kindergarten program will thrive in an environment rich with experiential learning opportunities.
+For example, building and exploring structures naturally includes mathematical concepts of sorting, counting, adding/subtracting, measurement, comparison, logical reasoning, and more.
+Spending time in our very own Kesher Garden, children will begin to understand the fundamentals of weather, life cycles, biology, and will appreciate the amazing ways in which people and the environment are dependent on one another.
+Literacy skills such as sound recognition, vocabulary building, and letter formation will emerge and grow as children engage in story creation, dramatic play, special projects, and more.

 These are but a few examples that illustrate the power of a Reggio Emilia/Constructivist-inspired curriculum in service of academic standards.